ncbi/sra-tools/tools/kar/README.txt

 IX.
 Error codes
 X.    Limitations: what to expect and what to not
 XI.
-Building, installing, and running from scratch
+Building, installing, and running from scratch XII.
+Building, installing, and running from docker image

 I.  Script requirements, environment and configuring.
 =============================================================================